-These veins form an anastomotic venous circle around the nipple which divides into superficial and deep sets
+These veins form an anastomotic venous circle around the nipple, which divides into superficial and deep sets.

 Importance:Carcinoma of the breast may spread through deep veins into the Batson plexus of veins that are around the vertebral column.
 These veins are valveless, allowing a bidirectional flow of venous blood and communicate with the internal vertebral plexus of the veins.
-Thus metastasis of the carcinoma from the breast can quickly spread to the vertebral column and in turn, to the spinal cord.
-It can also lead to the collapse of the vertebral bodies, which can injure the spinal cord and thus paresthesia/paralysis of the body below the lesion.
+Thus metastasis of the breast's carcinoma can quickly spread to the vertebral column and, in turn, to the spinal cord.
+It can also lead to the collapse of the vertebral bodies, injuring the spinal cord, and thus paresthesia/paralysis of the body below the lesion.